Light but filling, this silky smooth soup made with carrots, lentils and a hint of spice is a perfect lunch option.

 - salt to taste

-- 2 tbsp single cream/half and half, soy cream or plain yogurt for garnish (optional)
+- 2 tablespoon single cream/half and half, soy cream or plain yogurt for garnish (optional)

-- 1 tbsp nigella seeds/kalonji seeds for garnish
+- 1 tablespoon nigella seeds/kalonji seeds for garnish

 - Heat the vegetable oil in a medium pot and sauté the onions for 5 minutes over low heat, then add the garlic and ginger and cook for 30 seconds longer.
 Add the cumin, coriander, smoked paprika, garam masala and the tomato paste, stir to combine and cook for a few seconds to release the aroma of the spices.